Last updated on December 30, 2023

 2. Use off-the-shelf, standard, commoditized hardware.
 This might include a PC, monitor, keyboard, mouse, and/or touch screen as well as a standard receipt printer.

 3. Record the votes in a database table.
 Save a copy to a public server every 15 minutes or so for progressive tallies.
+Alternatively, use an open source messaging queue service to push out live updates.

 4. Include fields for: polling location, date stamp, checksum, and random verification code.